michaeldorner/only-time-will-tell/README.md

 * a powerful CPU for running the entire simulation (for options, see next section), and
 * Python 3.8 or higher with the dependencies specified in `requirements.txt` which can be via ```pip3 install -r requirements.txt```

-However, we highly recommend significant more resoruces and Python 3.9 or later.
+However, we highly recommend significantly more resources and Python 3.9 or later.

 If you want to create or change the plots, please install and use `jupyter`.